 Although this term isn’t new, it has recently been gaining massive amounts of media coverage.
-With food supply and safety issues more prevalent than ever, consumers are demanding information, putting pressure on our supply chains and their operations.
+With food supply and safety issues more prevalent than ever, consumers are demanding information and quality control, putting pressure on our food supply chains and their operations.

 “Historically, traceability initiatives across companies have not extended across the entire supply chain and have been limited in scope, relying on requirements or regulations such as ‘one up’ and ‘one back’ levels of responsibility, or proprietary-based systems where limited visibility and traceability were heavily reliant on qualification, certification and frequent audits,” said Andrew Stevens and John Johnson, Gartner, Inc. Analysts.
 1

-Deploying such software and hardware isn’t as easy as it sounds.
+Deploying food traceability software and hardware isn’t as easy as it sounds.
 It takes commitment and multi-year investments to deploy a fully integrated end-to-end supply chain that has greater visibility and of course traceability.